Jon Jones: Personal life

-On March 19, 2011, Jones was en route to Great Falls Historic Park in Paterson, New Jersey, where he planned to meditate several hours ahead of his fight against Maurício "Shogun" Rua at UFC 128.
-He was accompanied by his coaches Mike Winkeljohn and Greg Jackson.
-As their driver prepared to drop them off, Jones observed an elderly couple screaming for help.
-The woman informed Winkeljohn that a man had smashed her car window and had run off with her GPS.
-Jones, along with his two coaches, chased after the robber, caught and tripped him, and held him down until the police arrived.
+In January 2025, President Donald Trump extended a personal invitation to Jones for his inauguration, an event Jones attended.

+On October 3, 2025, Jones' older brother, Arthur, died at the age of 39.

+Business partnerships

+In December 2010, Xyience announced that it had signed Jones to an endorsement deal as a brand ambassador.

 On August 8, 2012, Jones became the first mixed martial artist to be sponsored by Nike on an international scale.
 He is also the first MMA fighter to have his own shoe line, and the first MMA fighter to represent Gatorade and MuscleTech in the Octagon.
 On December 16, 2014, Jones announced that he had signed a sponsorship deal with Reebok.
 However, on April 29, 2015, Reebok terminated their sponsorship following Jones's involvement in a hit-and-run incident.
 A day later, Jones also lost his sponsorship with MuscleTech.

-In January 2025, President Donald Trump extended a personal invitation to Jones for his inauguration, an event Jones attended.
+On November 4, 2015, Jones signed a sponsorship deal with GAT Nutrition.

 In March 2025, it was announced that Jones is a co-owner of "Dirty Boxing Championship".
-On June 23, 2025, Jones announced he had become co-owner and chief performance officer of Ketone-IQ.
+On June 23, Jones announced he had become co-owner and chief performance officer of Ketone-IQ.
+In September, it was announced Jones had joined 1win as its global ambassador.

+Magazine covers

-Jones has been featured on the cover of several magazines, including Fighters Only, FIGHT!, Tapout, L'Optimum, Athletes Quarterly, Ultimate MMA and UFC.
+Jones has appeared on the covers of several magazines, including Fighters Only, FIGHT!, Tapout, L'Optimum, Athletes Quarterly, Ultimate MMA and UFC.
+He was also featured as an athlete in ESPN The Magazines The Body Issue in October 2011.

 Charitable work

 In December 2019, Jones donated and handed out $20,000 worth of coats to homeless people in Albuquerque, New Mexico.
 He also partnered with a local charity to give out hot meals and toys to children.
 In May 2020, Jones donated $25,000 to The Food Depot, an organization dedicated to combating hunger.

 In 2020, Jones founded the C.A.R.E.
 Project, a nonprofit dedicated to the cleanup and beautification of New Mexico.
 Through his foundation, Jones has launched several initiatives aimed at supporting his community.

 After defeating Ciryl Gane at UFC 285, Jones said his $50,000 Performance of the Night bonus would go towards community service in Albuquerque, New Mexico.

 In February 2025, Jones partnered with Power to the Patients, a healthcare reform group, to advocate for more affordable and accessible healthcare.

+Jones, together with 1win Charity, in a global campaign running from December 1–23, 2025, drew over 60,000 participants from 40+ countries and fulfilled more than 100 wishes worldwide, backed by a $100,000 prize fund, including personal gifts as well as community support such as donations to animal shelters and equipping a volunteer rescue team with tools.